Arguments for God

 Wrong; ‘In the beginning God created the heavens and the earth.’
 Genesis 1:1

 In the second half of the 20th century scientists discovered evidence for a ‘beginning’ of the universe.
-In the late 1960’s the vast majority cosmologists had accepted some form of ‘Big Bang’ theory confirmed by the observation of the ‘cosmic microwave’ radiation (radiation afterglow), the second law of thermodynamics – universe is cooling down, and the universe is expanding – discovered by Hubble as early as 1929.
+In the late 1960’s the vast majority of cosmologists had accepted some form of the ‘Big Bang’ theory.
+This theory was confirmed by the observation of the ‘cosmic microwave’ radiation (radiation afterglow), or the second law of thermodynamics – universe cooling down, and that the universe is expanding as discovered by Hubble as early as 1929.

 Stephen Hawking developed theories which predicted that the universe began its expansion from an ‘initial singularity’, an infinitely small, dense and hot point, some 14 billion years ago and the universe has been expanding since.
 All time, space, energy and matter had its origin at this moment.

 In 2003, physicists Borde, Guth and Vilekin published a widely accepted theory that there was a cosmic beginning.

 The universe started out of nothing, the Big Bang.

 Space, matter, time did to exist before this moment.

 Something/Someone must have set the Big Bang off.

 William Lane Craig argues that the concept of anything physical existing infinitely into the past is philosophically nonsensical.
 If our universe really did extend eternally into the past, we would actually never ‘arrive’ at the present moment.